 The 1956 film Battle of the River Plate inspired Graham’s life-long interest in the Navy and the creation of his very first model, a sailing ship.

-Born in the beachside suburb of Kohimarama in the middle of World War 2, it’s perhaps not surprising that Graham developed an interest in Navy and all things Naval.
+Born in the beach side suburb of Kohimarama in the middle of World War Two, it’s perhaps not surprising that Graham developed an interest in Navy and all things Naval.

 Despite his interest in the Navy, his career took him in a different direction into the lucrative poultry farming and building trade.
 He completed his career as a registered property valuer.
 Graham applied his extensive construction skills to building his own home on a lifestyle block on the Okura River, proudly without a mortgage; a concept which seems completely unthinkable, in the current housing environment!

 During visits to Auckland Museum and the Navy Museum at its previous location in Spring Street, Graham was surprised to find that there were no models of New Zealand Naval ships on display.
 Having seen a gap, Graham decided to shift his focus to researching and building models of New Zealand ships and ships with a New Zealand connection.
 Starting with HMS Achilles, HMNZS Gambia, KM Graf Spee, HMS Exeter, HMS Ajax, HMS Māori, HMS Neptune, HMS New Zealand and HMNZS Otago.
 Graham’s favourite model, HMNZS Gambia which took around 15 months to build, is proudly displayed in the upstairs ‘gallery’ of his private museum.
 Four of his models including the HMS Ark Royal are also remote controlled, Graham sails these on the local lake and at model warship regattas.